THEY’RE NOT YOUR BUDDY, GUY

 So far, the vast majority of Gazans have rejected even this level of coexistence, even after having had complete autonomy over their own territory for almost two decades.
 Most Westerners not only have no idea what it’s like to live miles away from people who prefer to remain in their own familiar version of hell.
 Many Americans refuse to accept this premise from the outset.

 In the meantime, history has shown across the world that until any society proves it can maintain a basic level of humanity toward its neighbors, the only diplomacy that society seems to understand is strength.
 That is the lesson learned from Germany and Japan, who now each enjoy peace with the U.K and the U.S. Both of these countries have also maintained their sovereignty and compensated for any material losses suffered during the Second World War.
 Gaza’s situation by no means needs to be permanent.
-Its potential for peace and prosperity has always has existed, and still does exist.
+Its potential for peace and prosperity has always existed, and still does exist.

 In all of this, perhaps the biggest indication that the anti-Israel crowd has not been serious, or arguing in good faith, is that I have yet to hear any of these people say the following: